 - Direct downloading as opposed to waiting for seeders

-- Uses the full bandwidth of your internet connection
+- It uses the full bandwidth of your internet connection

-- Uses SSL to encrypt data being sent to your computer
+- It uses SSL to encrypt data being sent to your computer

 There are four main features to look for when choosing a provider: